-We opted for a private guided tour with Delphi Guided Tours Georgia Hasioti and emmersed ourselves in the history of Delphi.
+We opted for a private guided tour with Delphi Guided Tours and immersed ourselves in the history of Delphi.

-Then, we headed north to visit the ancient theatre.
-We imagined music from the ancient concerts, saw engravings in the rocks, and climbed to the highest spot in the ancient Stadium.
+Then, we headed north to visit the ancient theater.
+We imagined music from the ancient concerts, saw engravings on the rocks, and climbed to the highest spot in the ancient Stadium.

 Sanctuary of Apollo